If Your AC Unit is Making Any of These Noises, Get It Checked Out

 Air conditioners can and do make noises, and while some are completely normal and benign, others may signify a more substantial problem.
 If your air conditioner is making an unusual noise and you aren’t sure whether to call for service, the list below can help.
 If you hear any of the sounds shown below, you should contact your trusted HVAC service company for a checkup.

 A high-pitched squeal, hissing sound, or “scream” emanating from your air conditioner condenser (the outside part of the unit) could be indicative of a problem.
 Usually, this sort of sound will be apparent when the air conditioner first comes on and lasts about 10 seconds before it stops.
-Sometimes, the sound may be accompanied by short-cycling, which is a term that describes the air conditioner turning off and on frequently.
+Sometimes, the sound may be accompanied by short cycling, which is a term that describes the air conditioner turning off and on frequently.
 This noise indicates high pressure in your condenser which is causing the squeal or hiss.
 This buildup of pressure can be dangerous, so turn off the AC and contact a professional for a diagnosis and repair.

 Bubbling and Gurgling

-Some consumers might notice bubbling or gurgling sounds while their air conditioners or running and for a very short period of time after they turn off.
+Some consumers might notice bubbling or gurgling sounds while their air conditioners or running and for a very short period after they turn off.
 Often, they report that it’s difficult to pinpoint the source of the noise, though it is quite apparent and almost always occurs.
 This is typically caused by one of two issues – a gurgling condensation drain line or a refrigerant leak.
 In this case, you can continue to use your air conditioner, but you should contact a professional to check it out as soon as possible.

 A Long-Lasting Squeal